-- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.11.x.
-See Cloudera Documentation for information specific to other releases.
+- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.3.x .
+If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.

 Note: When starting, stopping and restarting CDH components, always use the service (8) command rather than running /etc/init.d scripts directly.
 This is important because service sets the current working directory to / and removes most environment variables (passing only LANG and TERM) so as to create a predictable environment in which to administer the service.
 If you run the /etc/init.d scripts directly, any environment variables you have set remain in force, and could produce unpredictable results.
 (If you install CDH from packages, service will be installed as part of the Linux Standard Base (LSB).)